lzy3691101/final_project/datasets.md

 ## Suggested Data Sets

-We have sourced four potential data sets that can be suitably used for final projects, as well as three additional "stretch" data sets that are available but will require a substantial amount of additional effort.
-All data sets are available through Sailfish at this [link](https://public.sailfish.boozallen.com/exchange/nets/177085/catches).
+Below, we have sourced four suggested datasets that can be used for final projects.
+We've also provided three additional choices, but note that these "optional" selections are more complicated and will require a substantial amount of effort.

+All of the curated data sets described below [can be found in Sailfish through this link](https://public.sailfish.boozallen.com/exchange/nets/177085/catches).

 | Dataset Suggestions |
 | --- |